People of India

 India is probably the only country with the largest and most diverse mixture of races.
-All the five major racial types – Australoid, Mongoloid, Europoid, Caucasian and Negroid – find representation among the people of India.
+All five major racial types – Australoid, Mongoloid, Europoid, Caucasian, and Negroid – find representation among the people of India.

 India has 17 major languages and 844 different dialects.
 The Sanskrit of the Aryan settlers has merged with the earlier Dravidian vernaculars to give rise to new languages.

 Islam: Arab traders brought Islam to South India in the seventh century.
-After them came the Afghans and the Mughuls, of whom the most enlightened was the Emperor Akbar.
+After they came the Afghans and the Mughals, of whom the most enlightened was Emperor Akbar.
 Akbar almost succeeded in founding a new religion Din-e-Elahi, based on both Hinduism and Islam, but it found few adherents.

 Islam has flourished in India through the centuries.
 Muslim citizens have occupied some of the highest positions in the country since independence in 1947.

 Sikhism: Guru Nanak, the founder of Sikhism in the 15th century, stressed the unity of God and the brotherhood of man.
 Sikhism, with its affirmation of God as the one supreme truth and its ideals of discipline and spiritual striving, soon won many followers.
 It was perhaps possible only in this hospitable land that two religions as diverse as Hinduism and Islam could come together in a third, namely, Sikhism.